Graffiti in the United States: St. Louis

 A regularly scheduled event called Paint Louis is held annually in St. Louis.
 Paint Louis brings together graffitists from around the world to paint for two days as a celebration of the craft to paint on the longest continuous wall to make the "longest mural in the world".

 Regulations

 The application of graffiti is illegal in many cities.
 Graffiti-making supplies may be regulated by local ordinances.

+California

+The state can choose to prosecute graffiti in California under the crime of "graffiti" or "vandalism."

+The crime of "graffiti" is determined if the repair costs are less than $250.
+On a first offense, graffiti is charged as an infraction, which carries a fine of up to $1,000.
+On a second offense, graffiti is charged as a misdemeanor and carries a county jail sentence of up to 180 days and a minimum of 48 hours of community service, which includes trash collection or other types of work.

+The crime of "vandalism" can be a misdemeanor or a felony.
+If the damage costs are less than $400 it is a misdemeanor, which carries up to 1 year in county jail and a maximum fine of $5,000.
+If it is classed as a felony, the damage is determined to be over $400, and the sentence can be 1-3 years in state prison and a fine up to $10,000.
+In some cases, fines can exceed $10,000 if the defacement is difficult to repair.

 Oregon

 The intentional application of graffiti is inclusive under the state statute ORS 164.354 - Criminal Mischief II without regard to amount of damage.
 It is punishable by up to one year of incarceration.
 Additionally, applying graffiti in which the damage exceeds $1,000 or on certain categories of property such as those owned by railroad is chargeable as a felony.

 Additional restrictions may apply through locality specific ordinances that may apply to the acts of applying graffiti, commanding others to apply graffiti, causing graffiti to be applied, as well allowing graffiti to remain on surfaces within their respective jurisdictions.